isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1822.md

 ---
-title: Vodich- Xero Cloud Accounting - Package A - Software Subscription
+title: Redoc Version 1.0 - Package 5 (Up to 40 users)
-permalink: /productivity-solutions-grant/solutionrepo/solution1979
+permalink: /productivity-solutions-grant/solutionrepo/solution1822
 ---

 ### Description

-Xero's secure online accounting software enables users to quickly categorize bank transactions everyday thus making it easy for the users to track their cash flow and have everything ready for tax time.
-On the other hand, users will also be able to see the money that is coming in and going out of their businesses daily through easy-to-read charts with up-to-date figures.
+Redoc (redoc.co), a product of Real Estate Doc, is a smart cloud-based document management platform.
+Fully automate your sales process and close deals faster with a complete digital workflow.
+Manage your documents and inventory flexibly.
+Get real-time data insights on the performance of your business.
+Increase your business flow by up to 43% through digital automation and experience a business turnaround time reduction by up to 80% with Redoc (redoc.co)!

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200621_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Real_Estate_Doc_20200846_Annex_3_CR_wef_7_jan_2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria